Tandem Philanthropies

 • Invitation-Only Model: This foundation does not accept unsolicited applications.
 Do not submit proposals unless specifically invited.

-• Substantial Grant Sizes: With a median grant of $275,400 and grants ranging up to $600,000, this foundation makes significant investments in organizations rather than small grants to many recipients.
+• Substantial Grant Sizes: With grants ranging from $250,000 to $600,000, this foundation makes significant investments in organisations rather than small grants to many recipients.

 • Founder-Driven Priorities: With only two directors (the founding couple), grantmaking reflects their personal interests in education (Kathleen's background), technology innovation (David's venture capital expertise), and institutional transformation.